lord-vesel/dcs-doc/en/dev-docs/ah64d/fmc.md

 When the Force Trim/Hold Mode switch is pressed to the left AT position, Attitude Hold is enabled, and will enter one of three sub-modes based on current ground speed (see Attitude Hold for more information).
-A subsequent press to the left AT position will disable the Attitude Hold.
+A subsequent press to the right AL position will disable the Attitude Hold.

 When the Force Trim/Hold Mode switch is pressed to the right AL position, Altitude Hold is enabled (if within vertical speed parameters), and will enter one of two sub-modes based on current ground speed and altitude